Pedal0/AlperAI/README.md

 # Chatbot OpenRouter

 This project automatically generates the project structure based on a description provided by the user.
-It uses the OpenRouter API to obtain the project structure in JSON format and Streamlit to provide an interactive web interface.
+It uses the OpenRouter API or OpenAI API to obtain the project structure in JSON format and Streamlit to provide an interactive web interface.

 ## Prerequisites